Skip to main content

 Few researchers have focused on this area.

-...reducing the frequency of hospitalizations and fatalities.
+...reducing the frequency of hospitalizations.

 Key Words